AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-faq.md

 ### How do I flush DAM assets from the Dispatcher cache?

 You can use the "chain replication" feature.
-With this feature enabled, the Dispatcher flush agent sends a flush request when a replication is received from author.
+With this feature enabled, the Dispatcher's flush agent sends a flush request when a replication is received from author.

 To enable it: